UPPMAX/linux-command-line-102/docs/sessions/sed/README.md

     cat --number macbeth.txt | grep "START: FULL LICENSE"
     ```

+    ???- tip "This line gives me the error `unrecognized option '--number'`"

+        Some operating systems do not support the longer options.
+        In that case, use `cat -n macbeth.txt` instead.

+        This teaching material used the longer writing,
+        as this is easier to read.

 You conclude that line 4173 is the last line of the copyright notice,
 as you've seen this text in your output: